Water Permit

 For example, you need a water permit for:

-- the discharge of wastewater or waste materials into surface water
+- the discharge of wastewater or waste into surface water

-- closing off water, such as filling in a ditch
+- blocking off water, such as filling in a ditch

-- the construction of a water storage area for the temporary collection of (rain)water
+- the construction of a stormwater retention area for the temporary storage of (rain)water

-- building on, near, or in the vicinity of a dike, pumping station, or water storage area
+- construction on, adjacent to, or near a dike, pumping station, or flood retention area

 - organizing an event on the water